Unexpected behavior emerges by the continued action of positive

 amplified sound that reaches the microphone.

 As a thought experiment, consider a large open space, say a football field, on which a hundred speakers, amplifiers and microphones are placed randomly.
-Add connections (wires), one at a time, between a randomly chosen microphone and amplifier or randomly chosen amplifier and speaker.
-Sooner or later, a squeal will arise because a speaker happens to be close enough to the microphone that feeds it.
+Add connections (wires), one at a time, between a randomly chosen microphone and amplifier or randomly chosen amplifier and speaker .
+Sooner or later, the next added element will cause a squeal to arise because a speaker happens to be close enough to the microphone that feeds it.
 Let us call that microphone-amplifier-speaker trio an autocatalytic set, i.e., a self-reinforcing set of elements that produce an emergent property of the system (the squeal).
 Adding more wires will create a second squeal, and a third, and so on.
 There tends to be a threshold beyond which new feedback loops are created very rapidly and shortly thereafter nearly all the speakers will be emitting squeals.
 Since the output of any given speaker reaches more than one microphone, some of the autocatalytic sets (i.e., feedback loops) may involve multiple microphones, amplifiers, or-speakers.
-Likewise, a given speaker or microphone may be participating in more than one autocatalytic set, i.e., emitting multiple squeals at various pitches (because the pitch depends upon the distance between the participating speaker and microphone).
+Likewise, a given speaker or microphone may be participating in more than one autocatalytic set, i.e., emitting multiple squeals at more than one pitch (because the pitch depends upon the distance between the participating speaker and microphone).

 Consider two familiar examples of emergent systems in human affairs:

-authority.
-Coins of different values -- due to different metal
+of an authority.
+Coins of different values -- due to different

 of money were recognized by more people, more coins were minted which,

-throughout the Mediterranean region.
-China had developed coins as well.
+adopted throughout the Mediterranean region.
+China had developed coins

 of the metals in the coins soon emerged.
-Increases in the number
+Increases in the rate

 are more coins

-supply emerges.
-In hindsight, however, the biggest effect of
+supply and the total demand for goods.
+In hindsight, however, the

-subtracted, entered in accounting books.
-Eventually, when accounting
+subtracted, and entered in accounting books.
+Eventually, when

 number.
 Bits can move at electronic speeds in world-wide

-metalevel, cowrie shells to Synthetic Collateralized Debt Obligations
+shells to Synthetic Collateralized Debt Obligations and "Swaps".

 In computing, TCP/IP and HTTP protocols create new sorts of